lahuynhngan/BAPTSQL/README.md

 ## 1. General Overview
-This pipeline builds an automated business data analysis chatbot from natural language—supporting Business Development in analyzing business performance.
+This pipeline builds an automated business data analysis chatbot from natural language-supporting Business Development in analyzing business performance.
 The source code is written entirely on Google Colab and uses Supabase as the database.

 ## 2. Directory Structure